richardgiddings/data/README.md

 # README

-A python (2 or 3) class to load data from a url.
+A python (2 or 3) class to load JSON data from a url.

 To use either:
 1) Intialise the class with a url and call get_data.